micene09/scarlett/docs/guide/why.md

 It's a common practice to have global and common settings for every rest client initialized in your web app, but what if you have just a few specializations in one or two request methods?

-In Scarlett you will have two layers of settings:
+In scarlett you will have two layers of settings:
 * The global layer, that will be shared to every request method defined in your rest client
 * The local layer, a specific context in your request method that will override one or more settings from the global layer